Centinel AnalyticaCentinel Analytica

 Challenge failure

-The visitor got an interstitial and didn't clear it.
-Three ways this happens: the challenge failed, the verification was invalid, or the visitor abandoned the page.
+The session got an interstitial and never cleared it.
+Several things produce this: the challenge failed, the verification was invalid, or the visitor abandoned the page, and there are timeout and payload variants too.

 See also